Please contact a GDA agent for information.

 thing to do for the country.

-His mother’s transformational leadership in the fight for equal rights for women through her
+Steve's mother, Betty Ford's, transformational leadership in the fight for equal rights for women through her

 vocal and public support for the Equal Rights Amendment (ERA); her raising of breast cancer